 Toward the end of the coursework phase, all Ed.D. students must write a qualifying paper.
-The student first submits the required qualifying paper proposal (which must be approved in advance by the student’s advisor(s) and committee of readers) to the Degree Programs Office.
+The student first submits the required qualifying paper proposal (which must be approved in advance by the student’s adviser(s) and committee of readers) to the Degree Programs Office.
 Submission of the proposal does not require the completion of all coursework.
 Approval of the proposal does not relieve the student of the responsibility of achieving the B+ average in all courses that is needed to graduate.
 Specific details pertaining to the structure and formatting of the proposal and qualifying paper are provided in the Ed.D.
 Student Guide, available on the program website.

 Dissertation Proposal, Dissertation, and Dissertation Defense